CyberLandConf/CyberLandConf.github.io/pages/events/2024-12-cyberland-ladies-night.md

 Ihr spielt auch mit dem Gedanken, mal einen Vortrag zu halten.
 Dann meldet Euch bei uns, wir freuen uns auf jede Newcomerin.

-_English:_

-Time and again, the IT industry complains about the fact that there are too few women on stage at IT conferences.
-We don't complain along, we just change it.

-Welcome to the IT conference with 100% women on stage.
-True to the motto, don't complain, just do it.

 ### <i class="fas fa-lg fa-book-open"></i> Programm der CyberLand Ladies Night

 Wir bitten um eine Registrierung, um besser planen zu können.
 Den Zugang zu den Vorträgen erfolgt über unsere [Konferenzplattform](https://world.ijug.eu/).
 Die Veranstaltung ist kostenfrei.
 [Zur Anmeldung](#teilnahme)